unwriter/bitpipe/README.md

 ![pipe](pipe.png)

-Bitpipe is a transaction broadcast Microservice powered by [DataPay](https://github.com/unwriter/datapay), a declarative Bitcoin transaction builder and broadcaster library.
+Bitpipe is a transaction broadcast Microservice powered by [DataPay](https://github.com/unwriter/datapay), a declarative Bitcoin transaction builder and broadcaster library for **Bitcoin SV**.

 It sets up a web server that accepts a [Datapay Payload](https://github.com/unwriter/datapay#declarative-programming) that looks like  this: